PacoZG/DevOps-Kubernetes/Exercises-part-2/exercise-2.08/README.md

 $ kubectl apply -f manifests
 ```

-The image of the hash writer can be found [here](https://hub.docker.com/r/sirpacoder/client)
+The image of the hash client can be found [here](https://hub.docker.com/r/sirpacoder/client)

-The image of the hash reader can be found [here](https://hub.docker.com/r/sirpacoder/server)
+The image of the hash server can be found [here](https://hub.docker.com/r/sirpacoder/server)

 We can open the UI on the [http://localhost:8081](http://localhost:8081) port from the broswer